The Role of Policies in Supporting the Private Sector in Combatting Marine Plastic Debris

 Communication Desk

-17 June 2021 – Economic Research Institute for ASEAN and East Asia (ERIA) and ASEAN Secretariat co-hosted a public forum to discuss how policies can support the private sector in combatting marine plastic debris, which marked the fourth event of “ASEAN on Point” webinar series.
+17 June 2021: ERIA and the ASEAN Secretariat co-hosted a virtual public forum to discuss how policies can support the private sector in combatting marine plastic debris, marking the fourth event in the ASEAN On Point webinar series.

-The third speaker, Mr Kentaro Inukai, President of Pana-Chemical, introduced “J-EPS recycling” which was introduced by his company 45 years ago in Japan to turn Styrofoam (EPS) waste into recyclable ingots.
-2,000 affiliated companies in Japan are regularly compressing their Styrofoam waste and selling them to Pana-Chemical, which the company will turn into recyclable plastic resources.
+Mr Kentaro Inukai, President of Pana-Chemical, then spoke on J-EPS recycling, which was introduced by his company 45 years ago in Japan to turn Styrofoam (EPS) waste into recyclable ingots.
+Some 2,000 affiliated companies in Japan now regularly compress their Styrofoam waste and sell to Pana-Chemical, which the company turns into recyclable plastic resources.

-A summary report, which includes the policy options recommended during the webinar and the results of the follow-up survey will be produced and shared with the relevant stakeholders in ASEAN+3 countries.
+A summary report, which includes the policy options recommended during the webinar and the results of the follow-up survey, will be produced and shared with the relevant stakeholders in ASEAN+3 countries.

 Read more: AoP Report: How Policies Can Support the Private Sector in Combatting Marine Plastic Debris